 How is the situation in Japan?

 As of writing this article, the use of growth-hormones on farm animals is banned in Japan.
 Japan, however, allows the import and sale of meat from farm animals that have been treated with growth-hormones.
+This being said, rest assured that all the meat we offer is free of growth hormones and subtherapeutic antibiotics.
 3

 Is meat from X country always treated with growth-hormones?